nervosnetwork/ckb-demo-ruby/docs/how-to-write-contracts.md

 }
 ```

-As you can see, the first argument of `signed_args` here is just a Ruby script, with this, CKB will then first load mruby, and run your Ruby script as the actual script.
-If this script throws an exception, it will be translated to non-zero return code, denoting script execution error.
-If the script runs without exception, the script will be considered success.
+As you can see from the code above, the first argument of `signed_args` here is actually a Ruby script.
+To execute this script, CKB will first load mruby into an CKB-VM instance, creating a Ruby interpreter environment. .Then the Ruby script will be entered into this Ruby environment and executed.
+If this Ruby script throws an exception, it will be translated into a non-zero return code, denoting a script execution error.
+If the script runs without any exceptions, and returned a code `0`, the script will be considered as successfully executed.

 ## Ruby Libraries

-Even though Ruby is a powerful language, it cannot fulfill all the tasks without supporting libraries, we also provide a series of Ruby libraries helping writing scripts.
+Even though Ruby is a powerful language, it cannot fulfill all the tasks without supporting libraries.
+We provide a series of Ruby libraries here for helping writing scripts.

 ### mruby-sha3

-[mruby-sha3](https://github.com/nervosnetwork/mruby-contracts/tree/master/mruby-sha3) is just a simple library providing Ruby bindings for sha3.
+[mruby-sha3](https://github.com/nervosnetwork/mruby-contracts/tree/master/mruby-sha3) is a simple library providing Ruby bindings for sha3.
 The usage is as follows:

 ```ruby
 sha3 = Sha3.new